 Roughly 10,000 years after The Dark Times, after what was called The Great Wars, Kothas, son of Uthan, became king of the european kingdom of Arthkan.
-Though not detailed yet, The Great Wars involve first Kothas’ father Uthan, then Kothas himself conquering most of Arthkan.
-Many lords ended up swearing allegiance to the king, who offered to his most faithful of followers baronies, counties, and others.
+Though not detailed yet, The Great Wars involved first Kothas’ father Uthan, then Kothas himself conquering most of Arthkan.
+Many lords ended up swearing allegiance to the king, who offered to his most faithful of followers baronies, counties, etc.

-Kothas has had three daughters with his first wife, and remarried after she died with Queen Gelda, who is said to taking care of most of the affairs of the state.
+Kothas has had three daughters with his first wife, and remarried after she died, with Queen Gelda, who is said to take care of most of the affairs of the state.
 Many people are now saying that King Kothas has become senile, and is unfit to rule.

 The Tarot of Khain Alhazred

 Ennis, baron of Mendor, Arlin, Count of Dubrios, Lorne, Count of Orbis, Aldaro, Duke of Calbriga, and Marta, Duchess of Champagne, were all part of a cabal to dethrone King Kothas.
 Brann of Dubrios, Arlin’s right-hand man and nephew, was charged of recruiting rich and powerful lords to help the cabal in this venture.